mosuka/cockatrice/docs/en/getting_started/index.rst

 Cockatrice includes a command line interface tool called ``cockatrice``.
 This tool allows you to start Cockatrice in your system.

-You can easily start Cockatrice like the following command:
+You can easily start Cockatrice indexer like the following command:

 .. code-block:: bash

-    $ cockatrice server
+    $ cockatrice start indexer

 The above command starts Cockatrice in the default state. ``cockatrice`` has many startup flags, so please refer to the help for details.